Samsung/tizen-docs/docs/application/native/getting-started/wearable-watch/first-app-watch.md

 3. To save any changes, in the Tizen Studio menu, select **File > Save All**.

-For more information on configuring the application, see [Setting the Application Manifest](../process/setting-properties-n.md#manifest).
+For more information on configuring the application, see [Setting the Application Manifest](../../tutorials/process/setting-properties.md#manifest).

+<a name="build"></a>
 ## Building Your Application

 After you have created the application project, you can implement the required features.
 In this example, only the default features from the project template are used, and no code changes are required.